johnmuhl/bjcp-style-guidelines/readme.md

-BCJP Style Guidelines as a javascript module and set of [JSON schemas].
+BJCP Style Guidelines as a javascript module and set of [JSON schemas].

 ```js
 import guidelines from "./bjcp-style-guidelines/index.js";